Budget Template (amended from Telefilm budget)

 - One or more Team members must have held a key creative role (Director, Producer or Writer) on a film or video work which has been exhibited in a professional context (i.e. a juried / curated screening, acquired for broadcast etc. This does not include student screenings).

 - FILM 5 is a program for emerging filmmakers who are still interested in and in need of training.
-Team members will be considered over-qualified if they: Have held the same key creative role on a feature film that has been produced with the participation of Telefilm or Film NS, have been active as a narrative filmmaker for over 10 years (this doesn’t include an experimental or documentary filmmaker switching over to narrative), or make their living working in an above the line position (Producer, Writer, Director).
+Team members will be considered over-qualified if they: A) have held the same key creative role on a feature film that has been produced with the participation of Telefilm or Film NS, B) have been active as a narrative filmmaker for over 10 years (this doesn’t include an experimental or documentary filmmaker switching over to narrative) or C) make their living working in an above the line position (Producer, Writer, Director).

 - Full time students (undergraduate or graduate level) are not eligible to apply.